qualisign/optipulse.github.io/whitepaper.md

 The 'Invisible Hand' is just as unlikely to guide a giant platform as it is a giant pipeline to make altruistic decisions at the expense of profit.
 Examples aren't hard to find in current news headlines; in Britain, regulators are taking issue with the convenience with which Uber can hire full-time workers without taking on the responsibilities of a full-time employer.
 Contractors also complain about the substantial cut it takes from drivers, typically 20%, which indeed seems hefty considering the labor involved by the contractors.
 As mentioned, platform businesses facing such criticism seek to identify themselves with the larger picture &#x2013; they are purveyors of the sharing economy that average-joes are so keen on.
 AirBnb, for instance, is promoting a global consumer movement as a shield to their foreseeable legal woes.
 But before consumers rise to the defense of the sharing economy à la Uber, might it not be better to ask for a better platform?
-If so many people are willing to defend the admittedly imperfect platforms they've come to rely on, why can't these same people organize behind a better platform?
+If so many people are willing to defend the admittedly imperfect platforms they've come to rely on, why can't some of these people offer an alternative?
 We believe the demand for this platform exists already, though it is yet to be realized.
 Mesh Market strives to become this platform.

 ## Mesh Networking<a id="sec-2-3" name="sec-2-3"></a>